notesby/contacts_example_server/readme.md

-Simple example of an web application using laravel 4.2
+Simple example of a web application using laravel 4.2